ESedrak/cocktail-list/README.md

-#How to navigate
+# How to navigate

 ## Hosted on Netlify https://zesty-alfajores-250e4e.netlify.app/

-### Has my own personal cocktail list with the perfected ratios (Liz's Bar) and has API cocktail list (cocktailsdb - However, I cannot personally verify the over 600 cocktails list that it provides)
+### Has my own personal cocktail list with the perfected ratios (Liz's Bar) and API cocktail list (cocktailsdb Bar - However, I cannot personally verify the over 650 cocktails list that it provides)

 Enjoy!